Towards Universal Soccer Video Understanding: SoccerReplay-1988 Dataset

 \subsection{Dataset Collection}

-To construct the \textbf{SoccerReplay-1988} dataset, we retrieve and collect untrimmed, full-match videos from the Internet, encompassing a total of 1,988 matches from six European major soccer leagues and championships\footnote{Premier (England), Laliga (Spain), Bundesliga (Germany), Serie-a (Italy), League-1 (France) and UEFA Champions League.}, spanning the {\em 2014-15} to {\em 2023-24} seasons.
+To construct the \textbf{SoccerReplay-1988} dataset, we have collected untrimmed, full-match videos from the Internet, encompassing a total of 1,988 matches from six European major soccer leagues and championships\footnote{Premier (England), Laliga (Spain), Bundesliga (Germany), Serie-a (Italy), League-1 (France) and UEFA Champions League.}, spanning the {\em 2014-15} to {\em 2023-24} seasons.
 For each match, we acquire textual commentaries with second-level timestamps from a sports text live website\footnote{flashscore.com}, with part of them annotated with specific event types such as \textit{corner} and \textit{goal}.
-Additionally, we also incorporate extensive metadata about the matches, including detailed background information about the games, players, coaches, referees, and teams, providing a solid foundation for future soccer understanding research.
+Additionally, we also incorporate extensive metadata, including detailed background information about the games, players, coaches, referees, and teams, providing a solid foundation for future soccer understanding research.

-We divide the SoccerReplay-1988 dataset into train, validation, and test sets, containing 1,488, 250, and 250 full-match videos with diverse and comprehensive annotations, respectively.
-These provide diverse training data for downstream tasks, such as event classification and commentary generation, and establish comprehensive and challenging benchmarks for soccer understanding, which will be further discussed in subsequent sections.
+We partition the SoccerReplay-1988 dataset into train, validation, and test sets, containing 1,488, 250, and 250 full-match videos with diverse and comprehensive annotations, respectively.
+These sets provide rich training data for downstream tasks, such as event classification and commentary generation, while establishing comprehensive and challenging benchmarks for soccer understanding, as further discussed in subsequent sections.